Skip to main content

 05Most cases settle before reaching a formal tribunal hearing

-When a commercial property is sold in Michigan, the taxable value "uncaps" — meaning it resets to the full State Equalized Value (SEV).
-This can cause a dramatic increase in your tax bill, sometimes doubling or tripling it overnight.
-Even after uncapping, the new assessed value may be too high and can be challenged.
-Learn more about Michigan uncapping.
+When a commercial property is sold in Michigan, the taxable value "uncaps" — meaning it resets to the full State Equalized Value (SEV) in the year following the transfer.
+For long-held properties, this can cause a dramatic increase in your tax bill, sometimes doubling or tripling it overnight.
+Even after uncapping, the new assessed value may be too high and can be challenged through the Tax Tribunal if it exceeds true cash value.
+Post-purchase appeals are among the most successful cases we handle because the assessor's SEV is often disconnected from what a new owner actually paid.
+Read our Michigan uncapping guide for a full walkthrough of the transfer-of-ownership rules.

-EPTA represents commercial property owners across all Michigan counties, including Wayne, Oakland, Macomb, Kent, Genesee, Washtenaw, Kalamazoo, Grand Traverse, and more.
+EPTA represents commercial property owners across all Michigan counties, including Wayne, Oakland, Macomb, Kent, Genesee, Washtenaw, Kalamazoo, Ingham, Ottawa, Saginaw, Grand Traverse, and more.
 Whether your property is in metro Detroit or outstate Michigan, we can help.

 Any commercially classified property in Michigan can file an appeal with the Tax Tribunal, and EPTA handles the full spectrum.
 We regularly represent owners of retail centers and shopping plazas, office buildings, and industrial warehouses and distribution centers.
 We also handle multifamily apartments, healthcare facilities, self-storage properties, and special-use buildings.
 Each property type requires a tailored valuation approach — the comparable sales and income data that support a retail appeal differ substantially from those used for an industrial property — and our team has the experience to apply the right methodology in each case.